 After leaving the ship, we were guided to Atlantis reps that provided us with wristbands and lunch vouchers.
 It was a bit hectic coming through the line – there were a lot of people going to various excursions.
+If you’ve been on a cruise ship before, you know that this can be pretty standard for excursions.
 Once we received everything we needed, we were directed to a few buses to take us to Atlantis.

 Paradise Island is just a short drive away, and our driver talked a bit about the landmarks and shops as he drove us.
 Once we arrived at Atlantis, another guide met us to bring us down to the beach.
-At this point, I wish we had a bit more freedom – the resort had lots of fun things to see but we just walked right past.
-Once we walked about ten minutes or so, we were able to pick up complimentary towels and were dropped off at the beach.
+At this point, I wish we had a bit more freedom – the resort had lots of fun things to see but we just walked right past them with no option to stop and look around.
+Once we walked about ten minutes or so, we were able to pick up complimentary towels and were directed to the beach.